-Why Conservatives Can Be Refuted on Multiple Levels, But Not on Their Terms

-This is why simply proving the doubters of systemic racism wrong on their own terms can be misleading, and even counterproductive, if we do not name these issues beforehand.
-Plenty of economic conservatives believe that people should just "pull themselves up by their own bootstraps."
-They are invested in the idea that poor people are poor because they are lazy, a Lockean idea.
-But this very framing, I insist, is dead wrong.
-We must not reduce people's human worth down to their market worth, then demand people to prove their market worth.
+Why Ben Shapiro Can Be Refuted on Multiple Levels, But Not on His Terms This is why simply proving that Ben Shapiro is wrong on his own terms can be misleading, and even counterproductive, if I do not name these issues beforehand.
+Shapiro believes that people should just "pull themselves up by their own bootstraps."
+He is invested in the idea that poor people are poor because they are lazy, a Lockean idea.
+Shapiro, whether he recognizes it or not, would reduce people's human worth down to their market worth, then invites people to prove their market worth.
+His very framing, I insist, is dead wrong.

-I would be wrong, furthermore, if I only focused on race alone when it comes to economic and educational policies.
-Therefore, it is a moral, historical, and political mistake to respond to systemic racism deniers by only speaking about race.
-The real issues are those of power and wealth.
-Race is important to address, but recall: Race is ultimately about class.
-Ultimately, racial issues cannot be used to distract from the larger arrangements by which the powerful and wealthy want poorer people to fight each other along the lines of race.
+Shapiro is also wrong, I argue, by focusing only on race alone when it comes to economic and educational policies.
+Therefore, it is a moral, historical, and political mistake to respond to his claims by only speaking about race.
+The issues driving both race and class-and anti-blackness as a way to rigidify a certain type of class-are those of power and wealth.
+Race is important to address, but ultimately cannot be used to diminish the fact that powerful and wealthy want all poorer people to fight each other along the lines of race.

 I say that up front, to tell my readers that my basic view of politics is one of the "old Left" where labor vs. capital, class, corporate power, and power structures like zoning laws and land ownership are still paramount.
-I ask that readers keep that in mind throughout, if only to know that most of us share many hopes and dreams in common.
+Even though I do not spend most of my time here reconfiguring Shapiro's arguments to that understanding, I ask that readers keep that in mind throughout, if only to know that most of us share many hopes and dreams in common.
 White working class people have much more in common with working class people of other ethnic and racial groups than with the white elites.
 To those elites who wish that I would take up racial issues alone and thereby alienate the white working class, to those elites who hate and fear the larger changes implied by this introduction, I say this: As Franklin Delano Roosevelt once said, "I welcome their hatred."
-Having said that, what to say about systemic racism?
+Having said that, what to say about Ben Shapiro's assessment of systemic racism?